ikopylov/CodeContracts-remover/README.md

 - __CR05_EliminateContractClass__ - indicates that Contract class (class that marked with ```ContractClassForAttribute```) can be removed from source code;
 - __CR06_EliminateInvariantMethods__ - indicates that Contract invariant method (method marked with ```ContractInvariantMethodAttribute```) can be removed from source code.

+## How to use

+Download compiled version of library from _binary_ folder or compile it from sources.
+Add ContractRemover.dll as roslyn analyzer to your project.
+Apply all fixes in the order stated above.

 ## Examples